-In my research I focus on variation in the Middle Low German dialects.
-I am currently working on my PhD, which is more specifically focusing on the distribution of null pronominal arguments (esp. referential null subjects), on resumptives and gaps in relative clauses and on double agreement phenomena in inversion contexts.
-By doing this, specified tags which are needed for the creation of a tagged and parsed corpus of Middle Low German (a part of the Corpus of Historical Low German (CHLG)) can be developed.
-My supervisor is Prof. Dr. Anne Breitbarth (UGent), my co-supervisors are Prof. Dr. Veronique Hoste (UGent), Dr. Sheila Watts (University of Cambridge) and Prof. Dr. George Walkden (Universität Konstanz).
+My PhD thesis (2018) concerned the distribution of null pronominal arguments (esp. referential null subjects), resumptives and gaps in relative clauses and double agreement phenomena in inversion contexts in the Middle Low German dialects.
+Based on this research, specific tags needed for the creation of a tagged and parsed corpus of Middle Low German (a part of the Corpus of Historical Low German (CHLG)) could be developed.
+My supervisors were Anne Breitbarth (UGent) and Veronique Hoste (UGent), the external committee members were Sheila Watts (University of Cambridge) and George Walkden (Universität Konstanz).

-My research interests include amongst others historical linguistics, dialectology, dialectometry, Dutch and German linguistics, language variation and change, generative grammar, comparative linguistics and computational linguistics.
-Before I started with my PhD, I helped to realise the projects Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
-I usually publish in English or German, though my native language is West-Flemish.
+My research interests include among other things corpus linguistics and corpus construction (especially parsed corpora), language variation and change, heritage languages, oral heritage and historical linguistics.
+Before I started with my PhD, I helped to realise the science popularisation project Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
+I usually publish in English, Dutch or German, though my native language is West Flemish, a dialect of Dutch.